ReindeerCode/Third-Party-APIs-Work-Day-Scheduler/README.md

 See homework description below.
 I collaborated with Danielle May, Eddie Phi, Brenda Burns, Shannon Quinn, Michael Jones, and Sarah Manter on this assignment.

+-> Note: Clear buttons works when I open in default browser, which is Chrome, but does not work when I open through GitHub Website link.
+Also, when I copy the GitHub link from GitHub or from the Deployed Website link below in ReadMe into FireFox the Clear buttons work fine.

 -> Note: I was unable to get the color-coding or local storage to work properly.

 Deployed Website -> https://reindeercode.github.io/Third-Party-APIs-Work-Day-Scheduler/